leadcitycoding/python-for-web-dev/pages/tutorials/command-line-essentials.md

 touch <FILENAME>.<ext>
 ```

 -   The `touch` keyword is used for creating files.
 When creating a file it is important to include the relevant extension (eg. `.txt`, `.html`, `.css`, `.js`, `.py`, `.php`; etc).
-This helps your system know what type of file you can interacting with, and assists it in performing properly.
+This helps your system know what type of file you are interacting with and assists it to perform properly.

 -   The command above creates a file in the directory where one is currently, on the command line.
 For cases where you need to create a file elsewhere, use `touch` followed by a space and the relevant navigation symbols, before the desired filename.